Local man trying to retrieve belongings from shuttered college

 He said he barely wrapped up finals before the school shut down, leaving him little to no time to retrieve his belongings from the Campus Safety Office.

-News10’s Anya Tucker called the last known number for the college, which didn’t work.
-She also tried the real estate agency which has listing the property looking for a contact number to find out where the confiscated items might be.
-So far she hasn’t heard back from anyone.
+NEWS10 ABC’s Anya Tucker called the last known number for the college, which didn’t work.
+She also tried the real estate agency, which has a listing for the property and looked for a contact number to find out where the confiscated items might be.
+So far, she hasn’t heard back from anyone.

 LATEST STORIES: